Recycling costs add up as prices dip

-Fayetteville, Ark.
-(KFTA) — Recycling can have a number of benefits.
+FAYETTEVILLE, Ark.
+(KNWA) — Recycling can have a number of benefits.
 It gives items a second life while saving some valuable landfill space.
 But it comes at a hefty price.

 Once a week, recycling trucks roar down Fayetteville streets.
 You’ve recycled, but at what cost?